manashmandal/arduino.electroscholars.com/howtocontribute.md

 ## Extras

 * Having problem with markdown syntax?
 No problem, just visit [this link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and see a couple of example and trust me you'll be rocking!
-* Want to add cool emoji to your document?
-[Don't forget to click then](www.emoji-cheat-sheet.com)

 Hope this helps!
 If you have any question regarding this then please let me know.
 I'll be happy to solve your problems.
 Happy Contributing!